anonymous20210106/attack_detector/README.md

 <!-- PAPER TITLE -->

-# [ACCV '24] Distortion-Aware Adversarial Attacks on Bounding Boxes of Object Detectors
+# [VISAPP-2025] Distortion-Aware Adversarial Attacks on Bounding Boxes of Object Detectors

 <!-- TABLE OF CONTENTS -->